fenago/oracle19c-labs/dataguard/lab_guides/lab09.md

 ## Tasks:

 1. **Setup and Login**:
-    - Open a terminal window and log in as the `oracle` user to `stndby`.
+    - Open a terminal window and log in as the `oracle` user to `orcldg`.
-    - Ensure the environment variables are correctly set for `stndby`.
+    - Ensure the environment variables are correctly set for `orcldg`.
     - Log in as the `SYSTEM` user.

 2. **Attempt PTT Creation**: